 - "alpinebits:person": an agent resource representing a particular person.
-For instance, an artist who sings at a concert or a photographer who owns the copyright of a photo. - "alpinebits:organization": an agent resource representing a public or a private organization.
+For instance, an artist who sings at a concert or a photographer who owns the license of a photo. - "alpinebits:organization": an agent resource representing a public or a private organization.
 For instance, a company organizing an event or the owner of a mountain area. - multimediaDescriptions: a Reference to Many media object resources (see Media Objects) that are related to the agent.
 See Section multimediaDescriptions.
 Nullable.
 Non-empty.

-Field Туре Constraints categories Reference to Many object to Categories Nullable, Non-empty multimediaDescriptions Reference to Many object to Media Objects Nullable, Non-empty
+Field Туре Constraints categories Reference to Many object to Categories Nullable, Non-empty multimediaDescriptions Reference to Many object to Media Objects Nullable, Non-empty asciidoc/examples/agent.min.json